Company Detail

 • Free access to BenefitHub – an online portal with access to a wide range of retail discounts, cycle to work scheme and additional voluntary benefits

-Interested?
-There’s an easy to apply route below to upload your CV!
-If you need any further information, talk to our experienced Internal Recruitment Team on 01702 595200
+If you need any further information, talk to our experienced Internal Recruitment Team on 01702 595200.

-Communities and Education Division is an employee-owned organisation and we continually pride ourselves on our sense of community, both in the incredible work we do throughout UK and Ireland.
+is an employee-owned organisation and we continually pride ourselves on our sense of community, both in the incredible work we do throughout UK and Ireland, and internally with our employee owners.
 People are at the front, centre and heart of every service we provide and each decision we make.

 Seetec is committed to safeguarding and promoting the welfare of young people and vulnerable adults and expects all staff to share and uphold this commitment in conjunction with the requirements of the Prevent Duty and the positive promotion of modern British values.